geoserver/geoserver.github.io/sponsor/gs3-crowdfunding.md

 <img src="/img/posts/2.26/gs-milestones.svg" alt="GeoServer 3 Milestones" style="display:block; margin-left:auto; margin-right:auto; width:100%;"/>

-#### Q: My organization procurement cannot respond to a crowdfunding campaign, can we fund a specific activity?
+#### Q: My organization procurement cannot respond to a crowdfunding campaign; can we fund a specific activity?

 Yes, we have the flexibility to write your invoice against a specific deliverable outlined in the project plan.